JovanMarkovic99/algo-visualizer/README.md

 # Algo-Visualizer
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to Algo-Visualizer!
-This is a web application that lets you visualize popular [pathfinding](#pathfinding) and [sorting](#sorting) algorithms.<br/>
+This is a web application that lets you visualize popular [pathfinding](#pathfinding) and [sorting](#sorting) algorithms.
 You can access the website through https://jovanmarkovic99.github.io/algo-visualizer/.

 ## Pathfinding